sketch-hq/sketch-assistant-utils/README.md

 #### Conventional commits

 Try and use the [conventional commits](https://www.conventionalcommits.org/) convention when writing commit messages.
-This isn't enforced, but you can use the `yarn commit` command (in place of `git commit -m "foo"`) to open an interactive CLI to walk you through generating a properly formatted commit message.

 #### Releases

 This repo uses [Atlassian Changesets](https://github.com/atlassian/changesets) to automate the npm release process.
 Read the docs for more information, but the top-level summary is:

 - A GitHub Action maintains a permanently open PR that when merged will publish the package to npm with the latest changes and an automatically determined semver
 - If the work you do in a PR should affect the next release, then you need to commit a "changeset" to the repo together with the rest of your code changes - do this by running `yarn changeset`.
   You'll be asked to provide a change type (major, minor or patch) and a message